wazeerc/nao.ai/README.md

 ```

 > [!NOTE]
 > The model will be automatically downloaded the first time you start the application.
-You can find more models on the [oLLama Library](https://ollama.com/library).
+You can find more models on the [Ollama Library](https://ollama.com/library).

 ### 3. Run the Application